 From the Deputy Prime Minister and Minister for Agriculture and Water Resources, the Hon.
-Barnaby Joyce MP and the Minister for Regional Development, Regional Communications and Rural Health, Senator the Hon.
+Barnaby Joyce MP, and the Minister for Regional Development, Minister for Local Government and Territories and Minister for Regional Communications, Senator the Hon.
 Fiona Nash

-The department’s budget is presented in the Portfolio Budget Statement (PBS) and the Portfolio Additional Estimates Statement (PAES).
+The department’s budget is presented in the Portfolio Budget Statements (PBS).
 These provide information to the Parliament on the proposed allocation of the department’s resources in the relevant financial year.
 PBS and PAES details financial arrangements, allocates expenditure against individual activities and describes how these activities contribute to the Government’s policy priorities.